 - session cookies and

-Persistent cookies save a file for an extended period on your computer and are used, for example, with functions which describe what information is new since you last visited the particular website (how long the cookie remains on your device will depend on the duration or “lifetime” of the specific cookie and your browser settings).
+- Persistent cookiessave a file for an extended period on your computer and are used, for example, with functions that describe what information is new since you last visited the particular Web Site.

-Session cookies are stored temporarily in your computer’s memory while you are visiting the website and surfing a page and is used, for example, to determine what language you have chosen.
-Once you leave the website, the session cookie is deleted.
+- Session cookiesare stored temporarily in your computer’s memory while you are visiting the Web Site and browsing a page, and are used, for example, to determine what language you have chosen.
+Session cookies are not stored in your computer for an extended period, but are deleted when you close your browser.

 Detailed information on the cookies used on the Websites